-ART 23025 Two-Dimensional Design/Color Theory
+ART 23025 Two-Dimensional Design/Color Theory Examines the communicative value of visual images in two-

 Examines the communicative value of visual images in twodimensional space.
 Discusses the importance of color theory within design and teaches students how to incorporate these principles into their work.